7RU7H/Archive/Cyberwarfare/Practice/HTB-Battlegrounds.md

         done
 ```

 5. Metasploit is efficient.
 Hacking without makes you better; Metasploit streamline exploit execution chain.
 Speed and time are important and without metasploit research and script fixing takes time.
-Shell stablisation is plain for defenders to see, with metaspoit shell there is no need to stablise.
+Shell stablisation is plain for defenders to see, with metasploit shell there is no need to stablise.

 6. Create more panes for Tmux